-&lt;sup>6 Source: Nordel annual statistics 2005, S1 Installerad effekt den 31 december 2005, MW and Energy Market Authority's power plant registry.
+9 Source: Nordel annual statistics 2006, S1 Installerad effekt den 31 december 2006, MW and Energy Market Authority's power plant registry.

 Denmark electricity generation is mainly based on conventional thermal power with an increasing amount of wind power.
-Figure 4 shows the marginal cost of production in the Nordic countries.
+Figure 5 shows the marginal cost of production in the Nordic countries.

-Figure 4.
+Figure 5.
 Marginal cost of production in the Nordic countries.
 (Source: Keskikallio, Lindholm: The Nordic Electric Power market.
 Ministry of Trade and Industry Finland report 11/2003).

 The interconnections between the four Nordic countries are relatively strong although new cross-border transmission lines are needed and already planned or decided to decrease the amount of congestions and to improve the overall functioning of the market.
 In June 2004 the co-operation body of the Nordic TSOs - Nordel - published a Nordic investment plan drawn up with the intention to strengthen the Nordic transmission grid.
 The plan includes the five prioritised cross section reinforcements within Nordic countries.
-As a first concrete step of fulfilling the plan, the Finnish and Swedish TSOs published in February 2005 their decision to build a new DC interconnector between Finland and Sweden.
+As a first concrete step of fulfilling the plan, the Finnish and Swedish TSOs are building a new DC interconnector between Finland and Sweden (Fenno-Skan 2).

 As regards the Nordic countries, Finland is physically connected to Sweden and Norway.
-The transmission capacity from Finland to Sweden is 1 750 MW and from Sweden to Finland 2 150 MW.
+The transmission capacity from Finland to Sweden is 1,750 MW and from Sweden to Finland 2,150 MW.
 The transmission capacity between Finland and Norway is 100 MW to both directions.
-Outside the Nordel area, Finland has an interconnector capacity of 1 500 MW on the Russian border.
-The total import capacity of the interconnectors between Finland and the Nordel countries as well as Russia is 3 750 MW.
-The import capacity as a percentage of the total installed capacity is nearly 23 per cent.
+Outside the Nordel area, Finland has an interconnector capacity of 1,500 MW on the Russian border and at the beginning of year 2007 commissioned 350 MW DC interconnector Estlink between Finland and Estonia.
+The total import capacity of the interconnectors between Finland and the Nordel countries as well as Russia and Estonia is 4,100 MW.
+The import capacity as a percentage of the total installed capacity is nearly 25 per cent.
 Taking only the interconnectors between Finland and the Nordel area (Sweden and Norway) into consideration the corresponding percentage amounts to nearly 14 per cent.